-The PC does not need to own the land to get the grant but you will need a formal agreement from the landowner if you don't.
+The PC does not need to own the land to get the grant but you will need a formal agreement from the landowner if you don't .Its simpler to own it.
 You will need 24 hr access and dedicated parking bays, the creation of which can be claimed as part of the grant.

-After the initial contract period you will need £100-£150 per ann to maintain and run the point.
+After the initial contract guarantee period you will need £100-£150 per ann per outlet to maintain and run the point.
 Local electricians or DIY experts are not an option because the software is propriety technology and will be invalidated by third party interference.

-You will need to make sure its covered on your insurance (normally it is) and if you have an App-based activation process then users will need a good 4G mobile signal or access to adjacent guest wifi.
+You will need to make sure its covered on your insurance (normally it is) and if you have an App-based or smart card activation process then users will need a good 4G mobile signal or access to adjacent guest wifi.

-To charge an EV at a public point you usually need to belong to a 'supplier' and at the moment there is no standardisation.
+To charge an EV at a public point you usually need to belong (be registered) to a 'supplier' and at the moment there is no standardisation.
+However this is changing.
 Whether you choose an electronic device (an RFID fob) a club card (works like a charge card) or download an App is a matter of choice but its inconvenient.
 More charge points in locations with secure internet will now take a credit card for charging.
 Local businesses may also provide charging points and some may be free if you are visiting for another reason.
+Some will offer a complimentary period of charge subject to purchase.
+New public charge points over 8kW must now offer contactless payment.